hwzhou2020/FPM_software/README.md

 python test_installation.py
 python launch_fpm_professional.py  # manual sanity check
 ```
-For IDEs, point the interpreter to the same environment so linting and Qt Designer integration use the installed package.
+For IDEs, point the interpreter to the same environment so linting and Qt Designer integration uses the installed package. -->

 ## 🐛 Troubleshooting